Anduin9527/Improve-ImgSLI/readme.md

 Originally, Improve ImgSLI was fully crafted by ChatGPT in September 2024 to simplify creating comparison images for my work, offering basic image comparison functionality.
 In October, I discovered Claude and used it to enhance the tool with a magnifier feature and drag-and-drop support.

-By November, with Claude’s help, I refined the magnifier, adding options to freeze the view position and merge magnifiers.
-However, the growing codebase—coupled with Claude’s 8k token context limit—made full regeneration impossible, forcing me to manually edit sections.
+By November, with Claude's help, I refined the magnifier, adding options to freeze the view position and merge magnifiers.
+However, the growing codebase—coupled with Claude's 8k token context limit—made full regeneration impossible, forcing me to manually edit sections.
 I turned to Gemini, which assisted in integrating changes, though not all generated code was successful.
 Some features were postponed, and others were intentionally disabled to avoid bugs.

 In early December, I experimented with adaptive magnifier positioning tied to window resizing, but the results were unsatisfactory, and I abandoned the effort.
 Then, in January 2025, a user [request](https://github.com/Loganavter/Improve-ImgSLI/issues/1) to enable window resizing prompted me to explore DeepSeek—a breakthrough AI with Chain-of-Thought reasoning at the time.
 DeepSeek helped implement this feature, while Gemini seamlessly incorporated it and other updates into the existing code.